avatar-kaleb/gatsby-starter-ggt-material-ui-blog/README.md

             description: 'test', // description of your site for your rss feed
             gATrackingID: 'GA-xxxxx', // google analytics tracking id
             icon: '/static/logo-256.png', // the icon used for your fav and manifest icon.
 512px would be best
+            manifest: {
+              backgroundColor: '#e0e0e0',
-            manifestShortName: 'GGT Material UI Blog', // The shortname used in the manifest for offline capabilities
+                shortName: 'GGT Material UI Blog', // The shortname used in the manifest for offline capabilities
+                themeColor: '#0D47A1'
+            },
             pathPrefix: '/', // if you want to prefix your site with /blog or other options, do so here.
             postCardReadBtnText: 'Read More', // the text on each post preview button on the home page.
             postDateFormat: 'MMMM Do, YYYY', // the date format below each post